 Where

 ET Gi= Effective Generation TNUoS Tariff expressed in £/kW (ETGi would only be applicable to a Power Station with a PS flag of 1 and ALF of 1; in all other circumstances ITTGiPS, ITTGiYRNS and ITTGiYRS will be applied using Power Station specific data)

+CTTGiPS= Peak Security Constrained Transport Tariff (£/MW) for each generation zone

+CTTGiYRNS= Year Round Not-Shared Constrained Transport Tariff (£/MW) for each generation charging zone

+CTTGiYRS= Year Round Shared Constrained Transport Tariff (£/MW) for each generation charging zone.

 AdjTariffi = AdjTariff (from 14.14.5) applicable in time period ‘i’.